 Congenital cataracts are a major cause of blindness with early detection the most important factor in reducing impact on future vision.

 Incidence is ~3 per 100,000 in the United Kingdom 1.
-Will be higher in areas with increased rates of congenital infection 5.
+Although the incidence tends to be higher in areas with increased rates of congenital infection 5.

 - low birth weight prematurity

 Congenital cataracts may be unilateral or bilateral 2.

 There are over 50 causes of congenital cataracts.
 Some common causes include:

 - hereditary e.g. trisomy 21 (Down syndrome), trisomy 13, Lowe syndrome

 - infection, e.g. rubella, VZV, cytomegalovirus, HSV, toxoplasmosis

 - assessment of the lens is recommended on second-trimester anomaly scans 3